 However, as with many aspects of the business class service, WiFi may be unavailable on some aircraft even where the technology is installed, as the airline works to reactivate the service across its fleet after previously being paused.

 As far as other inflight entertainment, roughly half of Qantas' 75-strong Boeing 737 fleet have individual entertainment screens for all passengers, including those seated in business class.
 Those jets are usually prioritised for transcontinental and international flights.

-All Qantas Boeing 737s are equipped with wireless Q Streaming which allows you to stream inflight entertainment content straight to your compatible phone or tablet.
+Those Boeing 737s without personal screens are instead equipped with wireless Q Streaming, which allows you to stream inflight entertainment content straight to your compatible phone or tablet.
 Download the Qantas Entertainment App and see more information here.

 COVID-19 reminder: Availability of Qantas inflight entertainment and WiFi may be limited during the coronavirus pandemic.
 Read more here.